 Offensive Coaching Staff

-Jared Haas enters his third year on the staff of Arkansas Tech head coach Raymond Monica after spending three years on the staff at Kutztown University.
+Jared Haas enters his fourth year on the staff of Arkansas Tech head coach Raymond Monica after spending three years on the staff at Kutztown University.

-Haas worked with the wide receivers in 2014 while also serving as the program's recruiting coordinator.
-His efforts recruiting resulted in Arkansas Tech signing a highly-touted class that will take the field beginning in the 2015 season.
+Haas works with the wide receivers while also serving as the program's recruiting coordinator.
+His efforts recruiting resulted in Arkansas Tech signing a highly-touted 2017 class that includes 26 of 38 signees from the state of Arkansas.

 In his first two seasons at Kutztown, Haas worked with the running backs before taking over as the offensive line coach.
 Haas also served as academic coordinator and led the strength and conditioning efforts of the program.

 As a player at Kutztown, Haas was a two-year captain and started every game along the offensive line during his senior year in 2010.
 He was the anchor for a record-setting offense.
 In addition to setting a school record for wins in a season with 10, Haas provided protection for an offense that set a school record for points in a season with 466.
 The Golden Bears qualified for the NCAA Division II Super Region I playoffs and earned the No. 1 seed.
 Kutztown also began the season with a 9-0 record.

 With a 4.0 GPA, Haas was named to the ESPN The Magazine Academic College Division All-District II second team.
 He was a three-time All-Pennsylvania State Athletic Conference scholar-athlete and a two-time member of the Association of Athletics Directors (ADA) All-Academic team.
 Haas was the recipient of the Presidential Academic Scholarship, the Robert Holmes Burger King Athletic Scholarship and was a volunteer for the Special Olympics.
 He was honored by the Lehigh Valley Chapter of The National Football Foundation.

 Haas graduated from Kutztown in 2010 with a bachelor's degree in secondary education.